floledermann/stimsrv/README.md

 - Implemented in JavaScript, leveraging a modern, function-based programming style and supporting seamless transitions from server to client code.
 - Follows the design principle of “Simple things should be simple, complex things should be possible.”
 (Alan Kay)

+### Try it out

 To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
-To implement your own experiment, you can start with the [stimsrv experiment template](https://github.com/floledermann/stimsrv-experiment-template).
+To start with implementing your own experiment, you can use the [stimsrv experiment template](https://github.com/floledermann/stimsrv-experiment-template).

 *Important Note: While stimsrv experiments run in a web browser, currently its code is not audited for hosting publicly accessible online experiments.
 Stimsrv is currently intended for local use in private (lab) networks only!*